clarklindev/microservices-stephengrider-with-node-and-react-common/README.md

   "build": "pnpm run clean && tsc"
 }
 ```
+#### TROUBLESHOOT
+- index.ts entry file...
+- By default, TypeScript (tsc) assumes the entry file is the root of your TypeScript files as specified in the tsconfig.json file or the tsc command.
+If no specific entry file is provided, it looks for .ts files based on configuration and conventions.

+Here’s how TypeScript determines the entry file:

+1. files, include, or exclude in tsconfig.json
+If the tsconfig.json specifies include or files, TypeScript compiles only those files explicitly listed or matched by patterns.
+Example:
+json
+Copy code
+{
+  "include": ["src/**/*"]
+}
+This will include src/index.ts, not index.ts.
+2. Default Behavior Without Configuration
+If files, include, and exclude are not specified in tsconfig.json, TypeScript includes all .ts files in the project directory and its subdirectories except node_modules.

 #### 'name'
 - this is value they will use for importing when working with this module
 - eg. `import {} from '@organization/common'`